Good Hotel Guide Review

 25 suites.
-In 5 buildings, some on ground floor, 1 suitable for disabled.
+In 5 buildings, some on ground floor.

-lounge, games room, bar, 2 dining rooms, free Wi-Fi, in-room TV (Freeview), gym, grounds (heated swimming pool, 15 by 10 metres, playground, par-3 golf course), beach 75 yds, public rooms wheelchair accessible, adapted toilet (island access by ferry).
+lounge, games room, bar, 2 dining rooms, in-room TV (Freeview), gym, treatment shed, yoga studio, grounds (heated swimming pool, playground), public rooms wheelchair accessible, adapted toilet (island reached by ferry).

 allowed (charge) in bedrooms, bar, not in restaurant.